Virginia

 Primary Election Process

 Virginia is an “open primary” state.
-You can choose the party’s ballot you wish to vote.
-This decision does not register you with that party and it is a private decision.
+This means you can choose the political party’s ballot you wish to vote.
+This decision does not register you with that party, and it is a private decision.
+If you have any questions about Virginia’s primary election process, please contact your local election officials.

 Provisional Voting